subnetter/subnet-docs/docs/intro/tech.md

 Subnet integrates four fundamental decentralization technologies to deliver the platform's design goals.

-1. A `Blockchain Serice` used for name resolution and network services discovery, implemented using a permisionless blockchain.
+1. A `Blockchain Serice` used for name resolution and network services discovery, implemented using a permissionless blockchain.

 2. A blockchain-style `consensus protocol` over a cryptocurrency ledger with built-in support to a small and well-defined set of transaction types, a `native cryptocurrency` and a `decentralized stable coin`.